 — Kin Hubbard

 Yeah, that sounds a bit funny, if I’m being honest.
-But when you’re trusting a government bank in Bangladesh, you’re not folding your money.
+But when you’re trusting government banks in Bangladesh, you’re not folding your money.
 You’re planting it.
 Hoping it grows roots.
 Maybe not fast, maybe not fancy, but solid, dependable, and reachable.

-So, if you’re asking, ‘Which government bank in Bangladesh should I trust?’ or ‘How many of them are even active?’ you’re just in the right place.
+So, if you’re asking, ‘Which government banks in Bangladesh should I trust?’ or ‘How many of them are even active?’ you’re just in the right place.

-What Counts as a Government Banks in Bangladesh?
+What Counts as a Government Bank in Bangladesh?

 When we say Government Banks in Bangladesh, we’re talking about two major categories: